Resilient Earth Radio

 Thank you for listening, subscribing, & supporting Resilient Earth Radio!

-Leigh Anne Lindsey Producer/Host/GM KGUA Public Radio South Mendocino Coast, Filmmaker/Filmnmaker Sea Storm Studios, The Sea Ranch, North Sonoma Coast
+Leigh Anne Lindsey GM KGUA Public Radio, Producer Sea Storm Studios, The Sea Ranch, North Sonoma Coast.

-Scott & Tree Mercer, Co-hosts Mendonoma Whale & Seal Study, Mendocino and Sonoma Coasts
+Scott & Tree Mercer, Co-hosts/Producers, Mendonoma Whale & Seal Study, Mendocino and Sonoma Coasts.

 00;00;00;00 - 00;00;35;20